-Note: The following scripts are now installed with the ADBridgeDBUtilities package located in C:\Program Files\BeyondTrust\PBIS\Enterprise\DBUtilities\Resources: CreateLikewiseEnterpriseDatabase.sql and ReportingPermissions.sql.
+Note: In earlier versions of AD Bridge, BeyondTrust provided reporting scripts on the ISO image.
+In AD Bridge version 10.0 and later, an ISO image is no longer created.
+The following scripts are now installed with the ADBridgeDBUtilities\ package located in C:\Program Files\BeyondTrust\PBIS\Enterprise\DBUtilities\Resources: CreateLikewiseEnterpriseDatabase.sql and ReportingPermissions.sql.